mttschltz/kittythinks/content/food-security-resources.md

 Food loss can happen through various means - better storage and transportation of goods, better pest control, or diet changes.

 How can consumer behaviour be meaningfully influenced?
 The simplest strategy is price changes. \
 A forced example of this has been the ongoing severe economic crisis in Venezuela.
-A report from the World Food Programme (WFP) from 2020 has found one in three Venezuelans food insecure, with almost 8% severely so.
+A report¹ from the World Food Programme (WFP) from 2020 has found one in three Venezuelans food insecure, with almost 8% severely so.

+¹_WFP Venezuela Food Security Assessment Main Findings | Data Collected between July and September 2019 - Venezuela (Bolivarian Republic of). (n.d.).
+In ReliefWeb. https://reliefweb.int/report/venezuela-bolivarian-republic/wfp-venezuela-food-security-assessment-main-findings-data_